Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

 \subsection{Simulation Setting}

 We evaluate the proposed resource orchestration using a Python-based simulator for multiuser immersive volumetric video.
-The learning-based SAC and DDPG are compared against two non-learning baselines (AVG and Cloud-AVG).
+The learning-based SAC and DDPG are compared against three non-learning baselines (PF-AO, AVG and Cloud-AVG).
 We report both steady-state performance and reward dynamics during training.

 In the simulations, the number of users varied from 2 to 16.
 Users cycled through 480P/720P/1080P/2K resolutions, with corresponding computation and communication demands of 10/20/30/40, respectively.
 Channel gains varied per slot in the range [0.5, 2.0]; noise power was set to 1.
 The upload transmit power was randomized to approximately 1 mW.
-The RAN had a 40 MHz bandwidth, a total download power of 10 W, and O-Cloud compute budget was 10.
+The RAN had a 40 MHz bandwidth, a total download power of 10 W, and the O-Cloud compute budget was 10.
 The network latency from the RAN to the cloud was approximately 5 ms, which increased per-frame delay for cloud rendering.
 Experiments ran with Python 3.11 on an NVIDIA GeForce RTX 4090 GPU and Intel Core i9-14900K CPU.